abbamediabanner

 1890-1915:

-1) Fathers abandon family leadership
+1) Fathers limit family leadership for factory work.

-2) Companies fosters mass dependency.
+2) Companies foster workers' dependency.

 4) Faith-based science spreads.